Skip to product information

 What You’ll Customize

-• Equipment mix (VCRs, TBCs, capture cards, burners), staffing schedule.
+• Equipment mix (VCRs, TBCs, capture cards, burners) and staffing schedule.

-• Mail-in kit process, shipping partners, insurance terms.
+• Mail-in kit process, shipping partners, and insurance terms.

 • Marketing calendar and referral/affiliate partners.